kaichanvong/kaichanvong/README.md

-- 👋 Hi, I’m @kaichanvong
+- 👋 Hi, I’m Kai on @kaichanvong
-- 👀 I’m interested in ...
+- 👀 I’m interested in future CSS, different prog-langs, more
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about current video-games
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... with people I know (or people they know)
-- 📫 How to reach me ...
+- 📫 How to reach me here, try kaivong.com/contact

 <!---
 kaichanvong/kaichanvong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.